ZIP code formats: A global guide to accurate postal codes

 • Japan’s seven-digit code separates prefecture and town/city ward with a hyphen, like 100-0000 for Chiyoda City, Tokyo

-• Brazil’s eight-digit postal code, divided by a hyphen to differentiate postal district from a postal suffix, indicating specific internal locations—01000-000 references São Paulo’s central zone
+• Brazil’s eight-digit postal code, divided by a hyphen to differentiate the postal district from the postal suffix, indicating specific internal locations, 01000-000, references São Paulo’s central zone

-• Argentina adopts an eight-character system, mixing alphanumeric symbols for street segments or delivery points and an older, locality-indicating four-digit code, exemplified by C1000WAZ 1000 for a Buenos Aires segment
+• Argentina adopts an eight-character system, mixing alphanumeric symbols for street segments or delivery points and an older, locality-indicating four-digit code, exemplified by C1406 AAA for a Buenos Aires segment

 ^[A-Z]{1,2}[0-9][A-Z0-9]? ?[0-9][A-Z]{2}$